 Experiencing tingling sensations after consuming sugar is cause for concern.
 This is different from the "sugar rush" you get from sweet foods and may mean you have fructose intolerance, milk sugar malabsorption, poorly controlled blood glucose or another issue.
-Cease eating sugary foods and see your health care provider for an assessment.
+Cease eating sugary foods, keep a food diary and see your health care provider for an assessment.

 If you have a reaction after eating foods containing cow's milk, you may have galactosemia.
 This is when your body lacks the necessary enzyme to break down a component of milk sugar called galactose.
 Because you're unable to metabolize galactose, this sugar builds up in your body and can cause harm to your organs.
 Depending on the amount you eat, the reaction may be mild or severe.
 If you experience symptoms such as tingling, avoid all milk products, which include yogurt, ice cream and cheese, and seek medical attention.